luffy1996/Param-Ishan/README.md

 2)To see all the currently running jobs.<br />
 $squeue

-3)TO see all the jobs run by a specific user
+3)TO see all the jobs run by a specific user.<br />
 $squeue -u (username)

 4)See details of a job<br />